This factsheet is about Pelvic Radiation Disease

 If you have been diagnosed with bile acid diarrhoea there is a charity where you can find out more information called: BAD UK.

 - Have I been assessed using the ALERT-B questionnaire to identify if I may benefit from seeing a specialist for any of my symptoms?

-- May I be referred to a dietician to see if there are any changes to my diet that may help with my symptoms?
+- May I be referred to a dietitian to see if there are any changes to my diet that may help with my symptoms?

 - How often do I need follow-up?

 - Would it be appropriate for me to be referred for counselling or other psychotherapy support to help me cope with my feelings?

 What more research needs to be done on Pelvic Radiation Disease?